Behçet's disease: Surgery

 Surgical treatment of arterial manifestations of BD bears many pitfalls since the obliterative endarteritis of vasa vasorum causes thickening of the medial layer and splitting of elastin fibers.
 Therefore, anastomotic pseudoaneurysms are likely to form, as well as pseudoaneurysms at the site of the puncture in case of angiography or endovascular treatment; furthermore, early graft occlusion may occur.

 For these reasons, invasive treatment should not be performed in the acute and active phases of the disease when inflammation is at its peak.
-The evaluation of disease's activity is usually based on relapsing symptoms, ESR (erythrocyte sedimentation rate), and serum levels of CRP (C‐reactive protein).
+The evaluation of disease's activity is usually based on relapsing symptoms, ESR (erythrocyte sedimentation rate), and serum levels of CRP (C-reactive protein).

 Endovascular treatment can be an effective and safe alternative to open surgery, with less postoperative complications, faster recovery time, and reduced need for intensive care, while offering patency rates and procedural success rates comparable with those of surgery.
-This notwithstanding, long‐term results of endovascular treatment in BD are still to be determined.
+This notwithstanding, long-term results of endovascular treatment in BD are still to be determined.

 Epidemiology

 The syndrome is rare in the United States, Africa and South America, but is common in Asia, suggesting a possible cause endemic to those areas.
 A theory suggested that past exposure to lethal infectious agents might have fixed the genetic susceptibility factors to Behçet's disease in those area.
 An estimated 15,000 to 20,000 Americans have been diagnosed with this disease.
 In the UK, it is estimated to have about 1 case for every 100,000 people.
-Globally, males are affected more frequently than females.

 In an epidemiologic study, 56 percent of patients with Behçet's disease developed ocular involvement at a mean age of 30.
 Ocular involvement was the first manifestation of Behçet's disease in 8.6 percent of patients.
 Ocular Behçet's disease with involvement of the optic nerve is rarely reported.
 Among patients with ocular Behçet's disease funduscopic findings of optic atrophy, and optic disc paleness have been identified with a frequency of 17.9 percent and 7.4 percent, respectively.
 Other fundoscopic findings include vascular sheathing (23.7%), retinal hemorrhage (9%), macular edema (11.3%), branch retinal vein occlusion (5.8%), and retinal edema (6.6%).
 However, optic atrophy was the most significant cause of visual impairment identified in 54 percent of patients with ocular Behçet's disease and permanent visual impairment.

-The prevalence of this disease increases from North to South.
-It follows a more severe course in patients with an early age of onset particularly in patients with eye and gastrointestinal involvement.